The YoNAH Research Team

 Selected YoNAH Findings:

+Population Structure YoNAH also provided detailed information on exchange between high-latitude feeding grounds and low latitude breeding grounds (see image, right).
+For example, it was once assumed that whales from Norway mated and gave birth in the eastern North Atlantic (the Cape Verde Islands).
+We now know that at least some of these whales mingle with whales from the western North Atlantic on the Caribbean breeding grounds.
+Individuals have been tracked between Norway and the Caribbean both by photographs of natural marks (see Stevick et al. 1998) and “genetic tags” (see Palsboll et al. 1997).
 Nevertheless, there are important differences in migratory timing among feeding areas, resulting in differences in how they overlap on the West Indies ground (see Stevick et al. 2003).
 As a result, whales from western North Atlantic may still have a lower likelihood of mating with the whales that do migrate there from eastern North Atlantic.
 The distribution and resightings of individuals across the North Atlantic suggest essentially four feeding aggregations: the Gulf of Maine, eastern Canada, West Greenland and the eastern North Atlantic (see Stevick et al. 2006).
 This is based on evidence of higher site fidelity and smaller movements in the western North Atlantic as compared to off Iceland and Norway.
+Detailed YONAH findings can be found in articles on our publication page.